 The majority view is that the words mean exactly what they say—a reading the U.S. Supreme Court agreed with in the 1898 case of United States v.
 Wong Kim Ark, in which it rejected a government attempt to deny citizenship to the child of Chinese immigrants.
 In this view, Schuck and Smith misread the historical materials.

-But that misreading is a minor matter compared to the latest salvo from the fringe world of Trumpism.
+But that misreading is a minor matter compared with the latest salvo from the fringe world of Trumpism.
 Writing in The Washington Post, the former Trump White House aide Michael Anton has now proposed something I have never heard any sane human being suggest before: “An executive order could specify to federal agencies that the children of noncitizens are not citizens.”

 Michael Anton is not one of the “great legal scholars, the top” whose authority Trump has claimed.
 After Trump’s election, he was the spokesperson for the National Security Council.
 His oeuvre includes a 2006 book, The Suit: A Machiavellian Approach to Men’s Style, warning that “‘business casual’ has proved itself a one-way ticket to a lifetime in the corporate dungeon.”
-He gained notoriety during the presidential election by comparing the Hillary Clinton campaign to an al-Qaeda hijacking.
+He gained notoriety during the presidential election by comparing Hillary Clinton’s campaign to an al-Qaeda hijacking.
 Voting for Trump, he argued, was a meritorious act of destruction, the equivalent of forcing the Flight 93 hijackers to crash into the ground.

 I have been writing about the citizenship clause of the Fourteenth Amendment, and its meaning for the children of the undocumented, for more than a decade.
-In a 2006 book, Democracy Reborn: The Fourteenth Amendment and the Fight for Equal Rights in Post-Civil War America, I traced the drafting of the Amendment and the process by which the Senate added citizenship language in May 1866.
+In a 2006 book, Democracy Reborn: The Fourteenth Amendment and the Fight for Equal Rights in Post–Civil War America, I traced the drafting of the amendment and the process by which the Senate added citizenship language in May 1866.
 In a subsequent scholarly article, “The Citizenship Clause: A ‘Legislative History,’” I reviewed in exhaustive (you’ve been warned) detail the debates over this precise clause.
 I have written about the birthright citizenship issue for The Atlantic here, here, and here.

 And, for my sins, I once took part in an online debate with Erler, during which we canvassed the precise evidence Anton claims to rely on.
 In that exchange, I wrote, “I have no personal quarrel with Erler.
 But I am constrained to note that he has edited a quotation to suggest a meaning contradicted by the unedited text, he has misidentified a key player in the debate and misstated his role in it, he has cited remarks about one measure and stated that they were made about another, and he has directly misstated the meaning of adverse case authority.
 His novel interpretation of the clause thus rests on flawed evidence.”